 - By 2023, at least 70% of adults 25-44 in Washington will have a postsecondary credential

-To support these goals, the state will focus on affordability, grant funding and expanding their dual-credit programs.
-As of 2019, the state was showing modest progress, with high school attainment rates just under 91% and postsecondary education attainment rate at 57%.
+To support these goals, the state will focus on affordability, grant funding, and expanding its dual-credit programs.

 With such impressive goals, it’s clear the state of Washington values higher education.

 The National Center for Education Statistics (NCES) reports that 27.9% of Washington’s undergraduate and graduate students were already enrolled exclusively in online courses, while another 21.1% were participating in a hybrid of online and on-campus courses.
 These numbers include those enrolled in online community colleges in Washington as well.

 Since then, the numbers have risen as colleges have increased their online offerings.
 Colleges throughout the state offer online degrees in Business Administration, Criminal Justice, Hospitality Business, Humanities, Psychology, Sociology, and many other disciplines at the undergraduate and graduate levels.